 - 1. In the case of the houseparent having to take a child to hospital during the night, the houseparent needs to inform the head of boarding on their mobile so they can arrange cover for the member of staff absent if required. - 2.
-In the event of a major incident the Headmaster and head of boarding are to be telephoned and asked to attend if at all possible.
+In the event of a major incident the Headmistress and Co-Heads of Boarding are to be telephoned and asked to attend if at all possible.